skkzsh/.opera/README.md

 - [keyboard](keyboard)

-    Control which key commands do what in Opera
+    Control which key commands do what

 - [mouse](mouse)

-    Control which mouse gestures do what in Opera
+    Control which mouse gestures do what

 - [toolbar](toolbar)

-    Control toolbar layout in Opera
+    Control toolbar layout

 - [search.ini](search.ini)